aaronbloomfield/ccc/hws/arbitrage/index.md

 ### Overview

 In this assignment you are going to create a Python program to perform [arbitrage trading](../../slides/applications.html#/arbitrage) on the blockchain.
 Your trading will be between a number of different DEX instances from the [DEX](../dex/index.html) ([md](../dex/index.md)) assignment.

-Regardless of what you named your token cryptocurrency, we are going to refer to it as 'TC' here (for Token Cryptocurrency).
+This program must be written in Python in a file called `arbitrage_trading.py`.
+We provide a number of DEXes for you to use on the course blockchain.

 Beyond general experience with programming Solidity (which you have at this point it the course), this assignment requires:

-- That you completed the [DEX](../dex/index.html) ([md](../dex/index.md)) assignment as we will be using that.
-If you didn't get yours working, contact us, and we will provide a few deployed DEXes for you.
+- That you completed the [DEX](../dex/index.html) ([md](../dex/index.md)) assignment.
+This is for understanding of how our DEXes work; yours does not have to be function as we will provide the DEXes.
-- That you completed the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment as we will be using your TokenCC contract.
+- That you completed the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment; this is also for the understanding, and yours does not need to be functional.
 - Familiarity with the [arbitrage trading](../../slides/applications.html#/arbitrage) section of the lecture slides

 In addition to your source code, you will submit an edited version of [arbitrage.py](arbitrage.py.html) ([src](arbitrage.py)).